 Sound and Cinema is a popular event held every summer in Austin showcasing a movie on the Long Center lawn afront Auditorium Shores and the Austin skyline every other Wednesday.
 A local band kicks off the movie screening and on-site food trucks serve up cocktails and snacks for the events.

-This guide would be incomplete without mentioning Austin’s acclaimed Blues on the Green, a summer concert series hosted by local radio station KGSR at Zilker Park.
+This guide would be incomplete without mentioning Austin’s acclaimed Blues on the Green, a summer concert series hosted by Austin City Limits Radio at Zilker Park.
 The free summer concert series is dog-friendly and usually kicks off just before sunset.
 Local food trucks provide snacks, while some frequent attendees pack a cooler along with their blanket for sundown jams with the Austin skyline in the background.

 OUTDOOR MARKETS AND SHOPPING